Rory-Sullivan/Tic-tac-toe/README.md

 decide on where to play.
 Since tic-tac-toe is a simple game this results in perfect play from the AI, playing against it you can only ever lose or draw.
-As a result of how the algorithm works the computer will always play the same move in a given situation, this make for not very interesting game play.
+As a result of how the algorithm works the computer will always play the same move in a given situation, this makes for not very interesting game play.